dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-configuration.md

 ### Lockout

 Locks out the user for a period of time after a given number of failed access attempts (default: 5 minute lockout after 5 failed access attempts).
-A successful sign in resets the failed access attempts count and resets the clock.
+A successful authentication resets the failed access attempts count and resets the clock.

 The following example shows the default values: